Sarathi7777/Nebula-GenAI/CONTRIBUTING.md

 - **Code Review**: Request reviews on your PRs
 - **Documentation**: Check the README and code comments

-Thank you for contributing to ImageMagic! 🎨✨
+Thank you for contributing to Nebula GenAI! 🎨✨